tardate/LittleArduinoProjects/Girabot/README.md

 Either can work, although it is perhaps more efficient to power the Arduino with 5V regulated, as this eliminates need to use the Arduino's (now redundant) internal regulator.

-### Proof-of-concept/Explorations
+### Power: Proof-of-concept/Explorations

-* [LM317 Adjustable Regulator](https://leap.tardate.com/electronics101/power/linearregulators/lm317/) - test and graph the adjustable voltage supply
+* [LM317 Adjustable Regulator](../Electronics101/Power/LinearRegulators/LM317/) - test and graph the adjustable voltage supply
-* [LM7805 5V Regulated Supply](https://leap.tardate.com/electronics101/power/linearregulators/lm7805/) - test and graph the voltage supply
+* [LM7805 5V Regulated Supply](../Electronics101/Power/LinearRegulators/LM7805/) - test and graph the voltage supply
-* [Zener Regulated 5V Source](https://leap.tardate.com/electronics101/power/linearregulators/zener/) - test and graph a power supply regulated with a 1N4733 zener diode
+* [Zener Regulated 5V Source](../Electronics101/Power/LinearRegulators/Zener/) - test and graph a power supply regulated with a 1N4733 zener diode

 ## Issues and Workarounds